 How has having children changed you?
 Are you more or less ambitious career-wise?

 You’re a group executive at MYOB.
-How has going on maternity leave this time made you look at things differently?
+How has going on parental leave this time made you look at things differently?

 Well, it is terrible to admit, but prior to being pregnant I hadn’t spent a lot of time looking at or thinking about the MYOB parental leave policy.
 We have so many mums leave and return on parental leave that, whilst I knew the processes, I was surprised how little I had thought through the implications of specific programs.
 I worked with the executive team to do some small things like alter our paid parental leave policy payment terms to make the payments and timing more flexible.
-I am very keen, on my return, to keep working on building and developing our parental leave processes.
+On my return to work, I will be very keen to keep working on building and developing our parental leave processes.

 You are getting ready to return to work.
 What are you most looking forward to?
 And what are you most worried about?